• Skip to primary navigation

 Tips for making perfect broccoli steaks

 1. Cut the broccoli from the stem: In other words, don’t cut from the top.
-Start by cutting the broccoli on side of the broccoli and then the other so that you have three pieces.
+Start by cutting the broccoli on one side and then on the other side so that you have three pieces – the two sides that you cut and the middle piece.

 2. Don’t cut short the olive oil or salt: If you want to make these extra delicious, use more oil than the recipe calls for.
 Doubling up on the oil does make the broccoli taste even better.
 The same goes for the salt.
 It helps to draw out all the wonderful roasted flavor from the broccoli.